wakabaloola/wakabaloola/README.md

 - Hi, I’m Dimitri.
-I am interested in developing and contributing to cutting-edge research and analysis in quantitative finance, of financial derivatives and corresponding mathematics in particular.
+I am interested in developing and contributing to quantitative analysis and research projects.
-- I have a background in cutting-edge high energy physics research, having led a number of pioneering and influential string theory and quantum gravity projects.
+- I have a background in high energy physics research, I did my doctorate in string theory and have worked on numerous string theory and quantum gravity projects throughout my early career.
-- I have a strong passion for getting involved in challenging projects requiring a broad and analytical toolset, I am open to collaborate on projects.
+- I have a strong passion for getting involved in challenging projects requiring a broad and analytical toolset, I am interested to collaborate on projects.
-- Python is currently my main programming language of choice.
+- Python is currently my main programming language of choice, but I have a working familiarity with various other programming languages (such as UNIX, MATLAB, and I am learning Rust.)
 - I also have various hobbies, including boardgame and rule building, wildlife photography, watercolour painting.
 - 📫 You can reach me at wakabaloola@gmail.com